tcm5343/cycl/README.md

 cycl is a CLI and Python SDK to help identify cross-stack import/export circular dependencies, for a given AWS account and region.

+The successor to [circular-dependency-detector](https://github.com/tcm5343/circular-dependency-detector), which was built at the University of Texas at Austin.

 ## Getting started

 Install `cycl` by running `pip install cycl`.